simoncblyth/opticks/notes/progress.rst

   * :doc:`/docs/geometry_testing`
   * https://bitbucket.org/simoncblyth/opticks/src/master/docs/geometry_testing.rst

-* multiunion CSG_CONTIGUOUS : trying to replace large trees with instead small trees with some large compound nodes
+* CSG_CONTIGUOUS multiunion : trying to replace large trees with instead small trees with some large compound nodes

+  * TODO: try to apply to XJFixtureConstruction : gather suitable union leaves to mop up into CSG_CONTIGUOUS
   * reorganize intersect and distance functions into three levels tree/node/leaf to avoid recursive CSG_CONTIGUOUS node functions that OptiX disallows
   * make start at implementing CSG_CONTIGUOUS NMultiUnion as its looking doubtful that balanced trees can be made to work with the CSG intersection
   * generalize NCSG to saving lists of nodes needed by NMultiUnion as well as the normal trees of nodes needed for booleans